clanderso10/infoganJL/README.md

 # infoganJL
-InfoGAN implementation in Julia with flexible nn architectures for generator, descriminator, and auxiliary network
+InfoGAN implementation in Julia with flexibility generator, descriminator, and auxiliary neural network architectures.

+Run trianing with default settings by running `julia infoGAN.jl`